nickjessop/project-workflows-angular/README.md

 For running NX CLI without it install globally

-Run `npm run stepflow` for a dev server.
+Run `npm run project-workflows` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 OR
-Run `npm run stepflow-api` for a API dev server, this currently isn't used much as we aren't fully migrated from Firebase functions.
+Run `npm run project-workflows-api` for a API dev server, this currently isn't used much as we aren't fully migrated from Firebase functions.
 API route at `http://localhost:3333/api/`.
 OR
 Run `npm run nx serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.